ban-m/readuntillogfiles/README.md

   cat ./logfile-replicate-2/*.log | grep "processing "
   ```

+  Also we provide the information about "dry-run" of our paper(such as parameter tuning).

 ## Description
   Generally speaking, file with .log extention contains the standard err from "ReadUntil"API and our algorihtms and .out extention contains the summary of the experiment.